comment Add Comment

 Excellence in safety

 The future is digital.
 Schedule a meeting for 28 April, or today, to discuss a digital overhaul of safety.
 It starts with adiscovery workshop.
 Digital transformation is not an attempt to blame or completely eliminate the operator.
 Instead it provides personnel the information, tools, and skills they need to do their job better – to make the plant a safer place to work.
 HS&E such as human factor, near miss kaizen, personnel safety, safety availability, and threat prediction is an essential part ofholistic digital transformation.
 Digital transformation is an additional approach to tackle gaps to help make the safety case.
-PlantI&C departmentsaregraduallydeploying a Digital Operational Infrastructure (DOI) based on theNAMUR Open Architecture (NOA)to support the deployment of these new digital solutions as part of Industrie 4.0 (Industry 4.0) initiatives.
+PlantI&C departmentsaregraduallydeploying a Digital Operational Infrastructure (DOI) based on theNAMUR Open Architecture (NOA)to support the deployment of these new digital solutions as part of Industrie 4.0 ( 4.0) initiatives.
 Andwhen done right, it is not expensive.

 Schedule (online) safety digitalization meeting for 28 April, recurring every year